I’ve always found cleaning records to be a hassle.

 - If you use a cloth instead of a carbon fiber brush, make sure it is lint-free

-- Store records vertically and in plastic sleeves; never stack them on top of each other
+- Store records vertically and in plastic sleeves; never stack them on top of each other; much more on record storage, including which inner and outer sleeves to get, in this article

 - Never touch the surface of a record